 Hawaii Transient Accommodations Tax

 For most visitors, the two biggest expenses on their trip are airfare and lodging, with lodging often being the larger of the two.
-In Hawaii all lodging is assessed the Hawaii Transient Accommodations Tax.
+In Hawaii, all lodging has the Hawaii Transient Accommodations Tax.

 The transient accommodations tax is an amount added to the daily cost of your lodging.
-The current rate of this tax, as of October 2016, is 9.25%.
+The current rate of this tax, as of January 2018, is 10.25 percent.

-This tax is in addition to the GET which is also added to the cost of your lodging.
-In addition, many resorts charge their own daily activity or resort fee, a mandatory amount for added services such as free Wi-Fi, local phone calls, use of various facilities, in some instances parking etc. Most accommodations that do not charge a resort fee, charge separately for parking your rental car.
+This tax is in addition to the GET, which is added to the cost of your lodging.
+Many resorts also charge their own daily activity or resort fee, a mandatory amount for added services such as free WiFi, local phone calls, use of various facilities, etc. Accommodations that do not charge a resort fee usually charge separately for parking.

 Let's take a look at an example of how these costs can quickly add up.
-If you are staying on Oahu in a hotel which charges $200 per night and has a $25 resort fee, you will pay: $200 for the room, $9.42 in GET, $18.50 for transient accommodations tax and $25 for resort fee or parking.
-Your total daily charge will not be $200 per night, but rather $252.92 or about $25% more than you were originally quoted for the room.
+If you are staying on Oahu in a hotel which charges $200 per night and has a $25 resort fee, you will pay: $200 for the room, $9.42 in GET, $20.50 for transient accommodations tax and $25 for resort fee or parking.
+Your total daily charge will not be $200 per night, but rather $254.92 or about 25 percent more than you were originally quoted for the room.

 Car Rental Surcharges

-The one area that really bothers me when I visit Hawaii, is the added charges when I rent a car.
-Almost all visitors to Hawaii rent a car - especially those visiting the neighbor islands.
+The one area that you'll really notice the extra fee is when you rent a car in Hawaii.
+Almost all visitors to Hawaii rent a car, especially those traveling around the neighbor islands.
 It's really the only way, in most cases, to see all that Hawaii has to offer.

-Let's look at what you can expect actually to pay if you rent a compact car at the Honolulu International Airport for one week in 2013.
+Let's look at what you can expect to pay if you rent a compact car at the Honolulu International Airport for one week in 2018.

 State Highway Surcharge ($3.00 per day) - $21.00